andras-adam/coronainfo/README.md

 Our mission is to provide useful and reliable information to our users, and join the fight against the spreading of misinformation and fake news.
 To achieve this goal *Coronainfo* uses the [About Corona API](https://about-corona.net/) to gather accurate information from trusted sources such as the World Health Organization, the Johns Hopkins CSSE and various governments.

 ## Bugs, issues and feature requests
 Encountered some weird bugs, or have some cool ideas that you would like us to implement?
 Go to our [issues](https://github.com/NeoAren/coronainfo/issues) section and let us know how our app can better help you!
+For a list of already known bugs please consult our [issues](https://github.com/NeoAren/coronainfo/issues) page.

+## iOS and other platforms
+*Coronainfo* was developed to run **solely on Android** devices, and ports for iOS and other platforms are not currently in development nor are they planned.
+However, feel free to let us know in the [issues](https://github.com/NeoAren/coronainfo/issues) page if you would like to see it happen.

+##  Development
+*Coronainfo* was developed as a project work at Metropolia University of Applied Sciences as part of the Mobile Solutions course.

 ## License
 *Coronainfo* is using an [MIT License](https://opensource.org/licenses/MIT) that can be found [here](./LICENSE).